-Courses that are identified as having a wide cost variance are reported to the Dean of the college where the course is offered by the Provost's Office.
-The Dean will request a written justification for the variance from the department chair.
-The Dean will review the justification and if deemed to be sufficient, it will be reported to the Provost's Office.
-A sufficient justification will be reported to Provost and will subsequently be included in the yearly Textbook and Instructional Materials Affordability Report.
-If the justification is deemed to be insufficient by the Dean or the Provost's Office, it will be sent back to the department chair with cost reduction recommendations.
+When courses are identified as having a wide cost variance, they are reported to the Dean of the college where the course is offered.
+The Dean then requests a written justification for the variance from the department Chair.
+The Dean reviews the justification and if deemed to be sufficient, reports the justification to the Provost's Office.
+If the Provost approves, the justification is then included in the yearly Textbook and Instructional Materials Affordability Report.
+If the justification is deemed insufficient by the Dean or the Provost's Office, it is sent back to the department Chair with cost reduction recommendations.